karacult/jquery-event-registry/readme.md

 ## Example

-Here's a simple example demonstrating how to use the EventRegistry plugin:
+Here's a simple example demonstrating how to use the EventRegistry plugin

 Check ./test/example.html to see it in action

 ```html
 <script>